loadsys/CakePHP-Skeleton/README.md

 Afterwards, there are still some manual steps to complete:

-1. Run `Console/cake schema generate -f` from inside vagrant to create a default `Config/schema.php` file to start with.
+1.Create a default `Config/schema.php` file to start with.

+		cd /path/to/new/project/root
+		vagrant up
+		vagrant ssh
+		cd /var/www
+		Console/cake schema generate -f

 1. Edit the following files by hand to insert project-specific information:

 	* `README.md`: Add project information.

 	* `composer.json`: Set the (composer) project name and description.
 (Not used for anything, but should be unique.)
 Add any additional dependencies.

 	* `package.json`: Set the (nodejs) project name.
 (Not used for anything, but should be unique.)

-	* `.travis.yml`: @TODO
+	* `.travis.yml`: (Probably won't need to do anything here.)

 	* `Config/env_vars-*.txt`: Set the project name and contact email (sent during `bin/update` runs) for each environment needed.

 	* `Lib/puphpet/config.yaml`: Set your hostname and modify any port forwards (if they would conflict with another concurrent vagrant box.)

+	* `Config/phpdoc.xml`: Set the project name in two places.

+	* Search project-wide for `@TODO` markers.
+This should reveal any additional necessary configuration.

 1. Commit everything and push to the remote repo.